jmherzog-umich/jmherzog-umich.github.io/pages/software.markdown

 permalink: /code/
 ---

-I developed and maintain several open-source scientific software packages that I have used in my research to study radiative transfer using a variety of technique.
+I develop and maintain several open-source scientific software packages that I have used in my research to study radiative transfer using a variety of technique.
 These software packages include: